Mount Stromlo Observatory: Advanced instrumentation

 The instrumentation group at Mount Stromlo Observatory has built two instruments for the Gemini Telescope.
 This includes the near infrared integral field spectrometer, NIFS, deployed on Gemini-North, and the adaptive optics imager for Gemini-South, GSAOI.
 NIFS, when nearly completed, was destroyed in the bushfires of 18 January 2003, and rebuilt.

 A new rapid survey telescope, SkyMapper, was completed in 2014.
 SkyMapper resides at the ANU's other observatory (Siding Spring) and can be operated remotely from Mount Stromlo.

 Mount Stromlo hosts a DORIS (geodesy) earth station installed by France's CNES.

 Location

 Mount Stromlo Observatory is located at an altitude of 770 metres above sea level on Mount Stromlo.
 Situated west of the centre of Canberra, near the district of Weston Creek.
 Canberra's main water supply treatment plant is located nearby.

 Engineering heritage award

 The observatory received an Engineering Heritage International Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.

+IEEE Special Citation

+The observatory received an IEEE Special Citation from IEEE as part of its IEEE Milestone Program.